ivanleomk/ML-Notes/Practical Deep Learning.md

 Decision Trees are used to classify items.
 Each node defines a set of conditions and based on the result of the evaluation, the sample is then further processed in the decision tree.

 When building a decision tree, we brute force across all of the different values until we find a good split between all of the samples within our dataset.
-This is
+The goal of the decision tree here is to maximise the Gini index within the samples at that node recursively.

+It terminates once we've subdivided all the nodes and have the min number of nodes defined inside a sample

+## Random Forest